 - Accountable for the day-to-day clinical deliverables for the program, with a focus on clinical studies that are ongoing and being developed.

-- The CS/MD will review SAE reports, AE and SAE listings, AE coding, concomitant medication coding, medical history coding, tables and listings of safety and efficacy data, and other output from clinical studies.
+- The Medical Director will review SAE reports, AE and SAE listings, AE coding, concomitant medication coding, medical history coding, tables and listings of safety and efficacy data, and other output from clinical studies.

 - Participate in analyzing and interpreting data from clinical studies, and writing up results in study reports, regulatory submissions, abstracts, posters, presentations, manuscripts, and other documents.

 - Participate as a Study Team member.
 Function as Project Clinician.
-In this role the CS/MD will work closely across functions (e.g., Clinical Operations, Translational Medicine, Biostatistics, Clinical Pharmacology, CMC, etc.) to ensure the effective and efficient conduct of clinical studies to milestones, quality and budget.
+In this role the Medical Director will work closely across functions (e.g., Clinical Operations, Translational Medicine, Biostatistics, Clinical Pharmacology, CMC, etc.) to ensure the effective and efficient conduct of clinical studies to milestones, quality and budget.

 - Participate in Pharmacovigilance Signaling Meetings and any safety Working Group meetings.